Ripping and Encoding CD media with KAudioCreator and Grip

 (both easily available from the official

-if you want to encode in Ogg/Vorbis format THEN you should also apt-get
+if you want to encode in Ogg/Vorbis format THEN you should install the "vorbis-tools"

 Container format